Spreading dynamics of an infection in a growing population: Modifications to the Simplified Model

-Second, we assumed that lysis is a point process, which is equivalent to an exponential distribution $G(\tau)=d\exp(-d\tau)$ of the time between infection and lysis, $\tau$.
-If we employ a general lysis-time distribution $G(\tau)$ as in \cite{gourley_marineFoerster_2004} our predictions remain unchanged except that the form of $\mu=\mu_s/\mu_p$ is modified accordingly~\cite{Note1}.
-In particular, a more realistic delta-function distribution $G(\tau)=\delta(\tau-L)$ with $L$ a fixed lysis time gives $\mu=a L/\ln(n)$.
-For realistic parameters~\cite{Note1}, now including $n=150$, rather than $n=4$, we obtain a dimensional speed $c_0\sqrt{\beta S_0 D}=2\sqrt{\ln(n)D/L}\approx\SI{1}{\micro\meter\second^{-1}}$ for relative growth rate $\mu\sim 0.2$, and a speed difference $(c_+-c_-)/c_-~\sim 9\%$, which should be easily observable experimentally.
-We note that, for the same parameters in the minimal model, we would obtain a much smaller speed difference $\sim 1\%$ because $\mu\propto n^{-1}$, which explains why we used a lower $n=4$ throughout the earlier parts of this paper.
+Second, if we repeat our theoretical calculations with a general lysis time distribution $\Lambda(T)$, our predictions remain unchanged except that the key parameter $\mu=\mu_s/\mu_p$ is now determined by an integral over the lysis time distribution, see \cref{app: front speed general model} for details.
+In particular, using a more realistic delta-function distribution $\Lambda(T)=\delta(T-L)$ with $L$ a fixed lysis time, as in ref.~\cite{gourley_marineFoerster_2004}, gives $\mu=a L/\ln(n)$.
+For realistic parameters (\cref{tbl:parameters}), now including $n=150$, rather than $n=4$, we obtain a dimensional wave speed $c_0\sqrt{\beta S_0 D}=2\sqrt{\ln(n)D/L}\approx\SI{1}{\micro\meter\second^{-1}}$ for relative growth rate $\mu\sim 0.2$, and a speed difference $(c_+-c_-)/c_-~\sim 9\%$, which should be easily observable experimentally.
+We note that, for the same parameters in the minimal model of~\cref{Simplified model}, we would obtain a much smaller speed difference $\sim 1\%$ because $\mu\propto n^{-1}$: hence we used a lower $n=4$ throughout that section to illustrate the wave-speed difference graphically.